hauke/OpenWrtRules/OpenWrt Rules.md

   A simple approval is required.
 * All active members who voted in the past 6 months before the new vote was started are considered active voters.
-If less than 3 votes happened in the past 6 months the last 3 votes are considered to determine the active voters.
+If less than 3 votes occurred in the past 6 months the last 3 votes are considered to determine the active voters.
 * For a simple approval, the proposal must achieve a two-thirds majority among the active members who participate in the vote.